The Usage Charge for the Sewer as a Utility

 |Why the increase?|

-This is the budget that is approved for the time period July 1, 2012 through June 30, 2013.
+This is the budget that is approved for the time period July 1, 2016 through June 30, 2017.
 The largest share of income is from usage charges.
-The rate increased from $85 per quarter (set September 2009) to $95 per quarter beginning September 2012.
+The rate increased from $340 per year (set September 2009) to $380 per year beginning September 2012.
 See a page created to answer the question, "Why the increase?"
+The rate is held constant for this year.

-There are other minor sources of income coming from late payers and application fees that are applied to the engineering, legal and inspection for a property that is new or improved on the sewer system.
+There are other minor sources of income coming from late payers.
+Application fees are charged to properties for engineering, legal and inspection for a specific property that is new or improved on the sewer system.

 As to expenses ...

 - Personnel costs make up the largest share of total annual expenses.
 There are two office and two field personnel maintaining the Brookfield WPCA enterprise.
-This line item includes benefits and retirement funding.
-The head count for the WPCA has remained the same for over 10 years.
-This is due to increased office and field efficiencies over the years inspite of the fact the system has expanded more than 50% since 2009 with the competion of several projects.
+The head count for the WPCA had remained the same for over 10 years, then increased with the addition of a part-time worker in 2015.
+This is due to increased office and field efficiencies over the years in spite of the fact the system has expanded more than 50% since 2009 with the completion of several projects.
+A large share of the personnel cost increase can be attributed to escalating pension and benefits costs for Town employees.

 - Field Operations includes minor maintenance and upkeep like landscaping.